open-telemetry/opentelemetry-collector-contrib/processor/remotetapprocessor/README.md

 ## Config

-The WebSocket processor has two configurable fields: `port` and `limit`:
+The WebSocket processor has two configurable fields: `endpoint` and `limit`:

 - `endpoint`: The endpoint on which the WebSocket processor listens.
 Optional.
 Defaults to `0.0.0.0:12001`.
-  The `component.UseLocalHostAsDefaultHost` feature gate changes this to localhost:12001.
+  The `component.UseLocalHostAsDefaultHost` feature gate changes this to `localhost:12001`.
 This will become the default in a future release.

 - `limit`: The rate limit over the WebSocket in messages per second.
 Can be a float or an integer.
 Optional.
 Defaults to `1`.